 What's the Baldur's Gate 3 release date?

 We don't yet know what date Larian is planning for a full release, nor do they, likely.
 When announcing the early access date, Larian's Swen Vincke said "we intend to stay there for awhile," while its Steam store lists an estimate of at least one year, meaning a possible 2021 launch date.
-We do know that Baldur's Gate 3 will release on GOG and Steam, along with Stadia.
+That said, in an April 2021 interview players were cautioned not to expect too much too soon.
+"I know that the community wants us to go faster than we can," Vincke said.
+"It does take time to implement things, especially for a game that's as vast as Baldur's Gate 3".

 Baldur's Gate 3 Early Access review

-Baldur's Gate 3 still has about a year left in Early Access, but what we've played so far is very promising.
+Baldur's Gate 3 is still in Early Access, but what we've played so far is very promising.
 It's a slightly anarchic sandbox at times, letting you sneak around pushing people off ledges, or dropping boulders on heads, like you're some fantasy hitman.
 It's great!
 The story doesn't really get going, as you'll finish just as clueless about what's going on with mind flayers and what you're going to do about this pesky tadpole that's been inserted into your head.

 How much of Baldur's Gate 3 can you play in Early Access?